 Whilst the legs are grilling, place all the wet sauce ingredients in a small bowl and mix through.
 Once the chicken is plated, pour the wet sauce all over it.
 Voila!

-I served yesterday’s meal with quick sides.
-The small onions were dipped into olive oil and then thrown on the bbq, and were turned whenever the chicken was.
-I also made a salad of watercress, rocket, kalamata olives, goat’s blue cheese and figs with a balsamic dressing for some healthy greens.
-I know everyone is so against carbs these days but I’m a total fan so I made some potato and sweet potato chips in the oven as they take just as long as the chicken to cook.
+I served this meal with quick sides.
+Small onions were dipped into olive oil and then thrown on the bbq, and were turned whenever the chicken was.
+I also made a salad of watercress, rocket, kalamata olives, goat's blue cheese and figs with a balsamic dressing for some healthy greens.
+I know everyone is so against carbs these days but I'm a total fan so I made some potato and sweet potato chips in the oven as they take just as long as the chicken to cook.
 I sliced the potato quite thin and added olive oil, sumac, salt, pepper, rosemary, thyme and whole garlic.
 I then sliced the sweet potato in double the thickness (because it takes less time to cook ) and mixed it with cinnamon, sumac, salt and pepper and of course oil , then added it to the same pan as the other chips.
 Fan grill on 200-220C and half an hour later you have chips that even the carb avoiders cannot deny.

 PS: the beautiful plates are from In The Roundhouse